mako-framework/docs/02_routing_and_controllers/04_response.md

 | content_type | The framework will try to detect the content type for you but you can override it using this option |
 | callback     | Closure that will be executed after a completed download                                            |

-> Note that any errors int the callback will not be displayed as it happens after the output has been sent.
+> Note that any errors in the callback will not be displayed as it happens after the output has been sent.
 You'll have to check your logs for errors.

 <a id="special_responses:streams"></a>